Invicta (locomotive): Operational life

-During 1836, it was decided to perform a number of design modifications to ‘’Invicta’’.
-These involved the addition of another ring section to the boiler in place of the firebox, and the replacement of the original multi-tube boiler with a single flue boiler; this last change proved to be a retrograde step, even by that time, it had been generally accepted that multi-tube boilers were in fact more efficient than their single-tube counterparts.
-Reportedly, these changes had a negative impact on the locomotive's performance, often failing to produce a sufficient head of steam as to allow ‘’Invicta’’ to perform the services desired of it.
-Largely as a result of this failure, the locomotive's service life following these modifications can be described as being brief at best.
+In 1836, it was decided to give ‘’Invicta’’ several modifications.
+These involved adding another ring section to the boiler in place of the firebox and the replacement of the original multi-tube boiler with a single flue boiler; this last change proved to be a retrograde step, as even by that time it had been accepted that multi-tube boilers were more efficient than their single-tube counterparts.
+Reportedly these changes negative impacted locomotive's performance, often failing to produce a sufficient head of steam as to allow adequate performance.
+The locomotive's service life following these failures was brief.